deciduously/deciduously-com-clj/resources/md/odroid.md

 -binfmt_misc
 Had to create a conf file before the thing would even start up, Gentoo docs didnt say that - maybe make a wiki edit?
+- you should build packages when you run emerge and rsync to odroid nightly